-- planned the school budget in accordance with the priorities in the School Improvement Plan, and the school's staffing plan and fully understands any components that make up the school's budget - considered reports from the Head Teacher comparing expenditure with budget and approve budget changes according to the agreed arrangements - operated the Trust's arrangements for obtaining quotations and inviting tenders

-- submitted to the Board any proposed write-offs and disposals of surplus stock and equipment - operated the Trust's arrangements for any school fund or charitable funds held locally - follow the Trust's limits of authority which they delegate to the Head Teacher and approve expenditure recommended by the Head Teacher above those limits, - considered and acted upon the findings and recommendations of Responsible Officer, Audit Reports and findings identified by the Trust's Business and Infrastructure terms.
+- Reviewed the school budget in accordance with the priorities in the School Improvement Plan, and the school's staffing plan and fully understands any components that make up the school's budget - considered reports from the Head Teacher comparing expenditure with budget. - operated the Trust's arrangements for obtaining quotations and inviting tenders - submitted to the Board any proposed write-offs and disposals of surplus stock and equipment - operated the Trust's arrangements for any school fund or charitable funds held locally - follow the Trust's limits of authority which they delegate to the Head Teacher and approve expenditure recommended by the Head Teacher above those limits, - considered and acted upon the findings and recommendations of Responsible Officer, Audit Reports and findings identified by the Trust's Business and Infrastructure terms.